-If you want, you can leave your car in the centre and then make your way to the castle on foot; if you can’t or don’t want to, you can instead drive your car to the interior of the castle – here you’ll find some parking spaces.
+If you want, you can leave your car in the centre and then make your way to the castle on foot; if you can’t or don’t want to, you can instead drive your car to the interior of the citadel – here you’ll find some parking spaces.
 Much like the castle of Óbidos, Braganças’s castle also has a citadel.

-Apart from the 2 metre thickness, an interesting detail about the walls is that they were made with schist, one of the most abundant rocks in this region.
+Apart from the 2 metre thickness, an interesting detail about the ramparts is that they were made with schist, one of the most abundant rocks in this region.
 This characteristic is also present in the donjon and other places.

-You have two options if you want to go to this place: you can drive there (it’ll take you around 5 minutes), or, if you’re the adventurous type, you can walk there in a demanding 2,7 km distance.
+You have two options if you want to go to this place: you can drive there (it’ll take you around 5 minutes), or, if you’re the adventurous type, you can walk there in a demanding 2.7 km distance.

 To conclude, go to the other viewpoint, just 600 metres away from the shrine.
 Apart from the amazing views over the city and the outskirts, this place has a statue of St. Benedict, the patron saint of Bragança.